+In 1824, to help fight against the Greek rebellion, Mahmud sought help from his governor in Egypt, Muhammad Ali Pasha, supposedly his subordinate but superior to him militarily.
+The governor sent his son Ibrahim as the head of a force, and in 1826 the Egyptians overran Athens.
 Mahmud felt disgraced that Muhammad Ali Pasha's military was better than his, and he was planning to strengthen his military.
 This required crushing an old institution in Ottoman Turkey: the Jannisaries.
 As described in a previous chapter, this was an institution of fighting men originally consisting of children taken from Christian slaves, selected for their potential as warriors, given military training and brought up as Muslims.
 Originally the Janissaries had been devoted to asceticism, celibacy and to other behavior that matched Islamic values.
-They had been proud warriors, an effective fighting force with esprit de corps, and had been eager for glory and much feared by Europeans.
-The Janissaries had become a power in Turkey, with feudal powers, not unlike the Samurai of Japan in their days of power.
+They had been proud warriors, an effective fighting force with esprit de corps and eager for glory.
+They had become a power in Turkey, with feudal powers, not unlike the Samurai of Japan had been.
 And like the palace guard in Ancient Rome, or Eunuchs in China, they had been the makers and breakers of kings.
 Also, they had become indolent, corrupt and opposed to reform.

-Mahmud Sultan feared the Janissaries and surrounded himself with a military force with western artillery.
+Mahmud feared the Janissaries and surrounded himself with a military force with western artillery.
 Mahmud ordered the Janissaries to adopt the European form of military drill.
 The Janissaries refused.
-In late May, 1826, the Sultan Mahmud moved to expand his military force, and in June the Janissaries revolted, with the help of provocateurs loyal to Mahmud.
+In late May, 1826, Sultan Mahmud moved to expand his military force, and in June the Janissaries revolted, inspired by provocateurs loyal to Mahmud.
 Those Janissaries who rushed Mahmud's palace were gunned down with grapeshot from Mahmud's artillery.
 Mahmud's force bombarded the barracks of the Janissaries and hunted down and killed Janissaries wherever they could find them.
 The event was called Vak'ayi-Hayriye (The Auspicious Incident).
 And a curse was pronounced on the name Janissaries.

 In 1829, the Russians were at Adrianople (Edirne), the going rougher for the Russian force than Nicholas had imagined.
-Nicholas was unenthusiastic for more war and uninterested in conquest of Constantinople and the straits.
+Nicholas was made unenthusiastic for more war.
+He was uninterested in conquest of Constantinople and the straits.
 Britain, France and other European powers gathered and pressured Mahmud to sue for peace, the result being the Treaty of Adrianople, signed in September.
 In that treaty, Mahmud promised independence for a portion of Greece; granted autonomy to Serbia; gave Russia permission to occupy Moldavia and Walachia (Wallachia) until a large indemnity was paid; opened the straits to the merchant ships of all nations; and gave to Russia a piece of land at the mouth of the Danube River, on the Black Sea.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.